-Coole-Garryland Nature Reserve is located in the *glacio-karstic landscape [see explanatory box] of the Gort lowlands, Co.
+Coole-Garryland Nature Reserve is located in the glacio-karstic landscape of the Gort lowlands, Co.
 Galway.
-It is a centre of a unique wetland system.
+It is the centre of a unique wetland system.

 Water draining from the bogs of the sandstone Slieve Aughty Mountains to the east makes its way, via a combination of over ground and underground routes, to Coole Lough.
 It brings with it, silt from the mountains.

-At the same time, water draining from the limestone lands of the Burren, to the south, makes its way north towards Coole, via underground channels, and fills Newtown *turlough [see explanatory box].
+At the same time, water draining from the limestone lands of the Burren, to the south, makes its way north towards Coole, via underground channels, and fills Newtown turlough.
 This water is very unusual in a European context.
 Despite the fact that it has as its source a limestone area, the water is in fact, poorer in nutrients than the water coming in to Coole Lough from the Slieve Aughty Mountains.
 At high water levels, Newtown and Coole loughs merge.